 Lectures and presentations by a wide range of experts on the subject of water scarcity.

 Daily workshops will take place with artists and designers to explore experimental methodologies that engage in collaborative design processes, including sculpture, casting, film, sound, virtual reality and performance.
 Check out the workshops below!

 Register to attend the full festival, and experience these workshops firsthand.
 Can't attend the full week?
 Each day workshop is open to the public for individual registration.
-Stay tuned for more information on how to join.
+Check out the application form at the bottom.